NattKh/CRIMSON-DESERT-SAVE-EDITOR/README.md

 Grab `CrimsonSaveEditor.exe` from the release.
 Single file, no installation needed.

 ## Features

-- **PARC Insert (NEW)** — Add brand new items to your inventory without needing a donor item.
-Full tree verification ensures no crashes.
 - **Clone to Vendor (NEW)** — Clone any sold item into a new vendor entry.
 Search by name, buy it back in-game for a fully correct item.
 Type-for-type swap required.
 - **Inventory Editor** — View all items with names/icons, edit stack counts, batch edit, delete items
 - **Equipment Editor** — Change enchant level (0-10), endurance, sharpness, duplicate gear for swapping